 - Insert relevant links and images

-As you can see, I break down it down into smaller and more manageable tasks.
+As you can see, I break my big task into down into smaller and more manageable tasks.

 After I have drafted the article with subheadings, it gives me an idea of how to write the article.
 I gained more momentum and I felt that I’m making progress, which led me to write the article.